20 Dec 2022

-Not just Matthew, Luke, like I said, Christmas, you talk about Matthew and Luke and Isaiah, and they're all tied together, Luke, he says, of this angel, who spoke to Mary, behold, Mary, you will conceive in your womb and bear a Son, and you shall call His Name, Jesus.
-And He will be great, He will be called the Son of the Most High, not a, not an ordinary kid, but the Son of the Most High.
+Not just Matthew.
+Luke, like I said, Christmas, you talk about Matthew and Luke and Isaiah, and they're all tied together.
+Luke, he says, of this angel who spoke to Mary, behold, Mary, you will conceive in your womb and bear a son, and you shall call his name Jesus.
+And He will be great, He will be called the Son of the Most High, not a special, not a ordinary kid but the Son of the Most High.

 This Christmas, I share with you the greatest gift of all, the gift of God's Son, sacrificed to save you from your sins.
 So my dear friends, guests, I pray this morning, you will consider the real message of Christmas and turn from sin to believe in Jesus.

-I pray you will follow along your baptismal candidates, your father, your son, your wife, your neighbor, your friend who is getting baptized.
+I pray you will follow along your baptismal candidates; your father, your son, your wife, your neighbour, your friend who is getting baptized.
 The reason why they asked you here is so that they may tell you they too, have turned from sin and believed in Jesus.
 And Jesus has changed their lives.

-To all my brothers and sisters in Christ, I want to remind you about God's love, about His unflinching, unwavering commitment to see like, God with us.
+To all my brothers and sisters in Christ, I want to remind you about God's love, about His unflinching, unwavering commitment to His elect - God with us!
 Maybe today, my brother, my sister, you are living in sin and you're filled with guilt and shame.
 And you say how can I ever turn back to Him again?
 How can I face my God?
 Will He still love me?

 Father, thank You so much again for this time we could pause and look at the familiar passage.
 I pray that we will plunge new depths and it will fill the deep recesses of our hearts with the love of God.
 I pray, I know this is not achievable just by human words and human understanding.

-So we pray for Your Spirit to establish these truths that we may be grounded and rooted in love.
-Your love, that we may we walk worthy of Your calling.
+So we pray for Your Spirit to establish these truths that we may be grounded and rooted in love, Your love, that we may walk worthy of Your calling.
 Have mercy too to save souls today.
 There's some who really need to be saved and so dear God, speak to them.
 Thank You for Jesus.
 Thank You for Christmas.
 Thank You for all that it means to eternal life.
-We praise You and ask all this in Jesus Name.
+We praise You and ask all these in Jesus' Name.
 Amen.